Dave-MK/legends-of-asgard/README.md

 ## Acknowledgments

-- [Miguel Ortiz](https://www.cityofbristol.ac.uk/), my college tutor has been majorly supportive, allowing me an extension when issues at home conflicted with my project.
+- [Miguel Ortega Legorreta](https://www.cityofbristol.ac.uk/), my college tutor has been majorly supportive, allowing me an extension when issues at home conflicted with my project.
 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova/), my code institute mentor was a huge asset in the mid to late stages of the project, assisting with syntax and semantic code improvements and best practices.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.
 - [Lun Dev](https://www.youtube.com/user/lundev) for his amazing tutorials on CSS wizardry.